 This is completely doable because most people have a “relaxed” reaction time of about half a second.
 So if they are not expecting a counter attack, it takes them that long, after they see you start to move, before they do anything at all.
 Which is more than enough time to land one or two good solid blows.

 But once the attacker realises that their supposed defenceless prey is fighting back, that opportunity evaporates, and then it becomes a hard one-on-one slog, with all the odds in the bigger stronger person’s favour.

 Which is why it is extremely important for smaller weaker people to pick their moment carefully.
-Once you launch your attack, do so with speed and every ounce of your ability, because that is your one best chance for you to get away unharmed.
+Once you launch your attack, do so with speed and every ounce of your ability and aggression, aiming to incapacitate your attacker with your first few blows, because that is your one best chance for you to get away unharmed.

 Understanding what range you need to strike from, is crucial.
 Because you need to get yourself within that range, without alerting your attacker to your intentions, before you can launch your attack.